3 years full-time for BA (Hons)

 Throughout the year, students are invited to attend various talks and events with visiting industry experts.

 You'll also take part in Industry Week where you’ll be able to meet a range of professionals within your field of interest as well as other areas of the creative industries.
-Past guests have included the likes of Youtube content creator award-winners, Framestore, Industrial Light and Magic, Stephen Graham and Russell T Davies.
+Past guests include Sister Bliss, Jason Williamson (Sleaford Mods), Ken Scott (producer and engineer for the likes of the Beatles, Elton John and David Bowie), Chris Macchi (Strategic Partner Manager at Youtube), and many more.

 Our Talent Development team work closely with Course Leaders to link students with opportunities across the industry.
 As a student studying at Confetti, you'll also benefit from its commercial creative businesses.